 And turnip greens are a delight for the impatient gardener.
-They’re hardy in Zones 2-9.
+They’re hardy in Zones 2 to 9.

 It is simplicity itself to scatter a few seeds on well-worked soil a week or two before your expected last frost, and pat a half inch of earth on top.

-Turnip seeds germinate in 3-10 days, or up to two weeks if the soil is a bit cold.
+Turnip seeds germinate in three to 10 days, or up to two weeks if the soil is a bit cold.
 Within a few days, you can thin the first true leaves and add them to your salad.

-Within a week, you’ve got 1.5- to 2-inch baby greens.
+Within a week, you’ve got one-and-a-half- to two-inch baby greens.
 I like to saute them for a springtime feast.
 You could use turnip greens as an alternative in this delicious recipe for garlicky beet greens from our sister site, Foodal.

 And should you allow your turnips to grow so tall that the greens become too sharp in flavor, and you’re growing a variety other than ‘Seven Top,’ you can turn to the roots for enjoyment.
 Win-win!

-‘Tokyo Cross’ is a hybrid cultivar that produces full-grown turnip greens 20-25 days from planting, and tender globe-shaped roots 10 days from that.
+‘Tokyo Cross’ is a hybrid cultivar that produces full-grown turnip greens 20 to 25 days from planting, and tender globe-shaped roots 10 days from that.

 Find ‘Tokyo Cross’ seeds in packets of 600, available at Burpee.